 Day 1: Snowboarding in Ingonish

-On my first day, I travelled to Ski Cape Smokey in Ingonish to go snowboarding!
+On my first day, I traveled to Ski Cape Smokey in Ingonish to go snowboarding!
 The conditions were amazing and you have great views of the ocean while skiing down the hill.
-There’s also a restaurant on site that serves pub style food for when you inevitably work up an appetite from hitting the slopes all morning.
+There’s also a restaurant on site that serves pub-style food for when you inevitably work up an appetite from hitting the slopes all morning.
 That night I stayed at the Knotty Pines Cottages, which are right along the water and have a beautiful view!
-Plus they’re only a 2 minute drive away from the ski hill.
+Plus they’re only a 2-minute drive away from the ski hill.

 Only a short drive from Ingonish is the Broad Cove Mountain Trail, which is 2.3 km return hike.
 The road to the trailhead isn’t plowed so be sure to add an extra few hundred meters to snowshoe to the trailhead.
 Once up the mountain you’re greeted by a beautiful view and are able to see all the way to Cape Smokey.